FK ASK

-FK ASK Riga was a Latvian football club of the Latvian army, founded in 1923.
+FK ASK (Armijas sporta klubs) Riga was the Latvian football section of the Latvian Armed Forces Sports Club, founded in 1923.
 In the 1920s and 1930s it was one of the leading clubs in Latvia.
-In 1940s it was disbanded, a new football club of the Soviet army was created in Riga under the name FK AVN, later AVN was renamed to ASK.
+In the 1940s it was disbanded by Soviet authorities, with a new football club of the Soviet Army was created in Riga under the name FK AVN.
+Later AVN was renamed back to ASK.
 It became defunct in 1970.

 History

 Original FK ASK

-ASK was founded as a football club with the Latvian army in 1923.
+ASK was founded as a football team of the sports club of the Latvian army in 1923.
 In its first year the club earned a promotion to the top Riga division by beating Union Riga.
-The stadium of ASK (built in 1923) was one of the main football arenas in Riga, Latvia national football team played many matches there.
+The ASK Stadium (built in 1923) was one of the main football arenas in Riga - the Latvia national football team played many of its home matches there.

-In 1924 ASK finished second in Riga, but both in 1925 and 1926 it finished last and thus in 1927 it didn't earn a place in the newly founded Virsliga (first league in Latvia to have clubs from both Riga and other cities).
-In 1928 ASK earned a promotion to Virsliga by beating LNJS Liepāja.
+In 1924 ASK finished second in Riga, but both in 1925 and 1926 it finished last and thus in 1927 it didn't earn a place in the newly founded Virslīga (first league in Latvia to have clubs from both Riga and other cities).
+In 1928 ASK earned a promotion to the Virslīga by beating LNJS Liepāja.

-In 1932 ASK won its first Virsliga title (in a golden match against Riga Vanderer).
+In 1932 ASK won its first Virslīga title (in a golden match against Riga Vanderers).
 As at the end of the season both clubs had equal points and it was the first such precedent in the Latvian league and no regulations existed for such situations to determine the champion, at first the position was that both clubs be awarded 1st place in the league, neither of the teams would be considered the "champion" and Rīgas FK as the previous year's winners would retain that title.
 However a vote in the Latvian Football Union decided that the champion would be decided in a golden match.
-In the golden match ASK won 3:1 Rehtšprehers, Bredersons and Timpers scored for ASK, Jenihs – for Vanderer.
+In the golden match ASK won 3:1 – Rehtšprehers, Bredersons and Timpers scored for ASK, Jenihs scoring for Vanderer.
 In 1933 ASK won the Riga Football Cup, in the finals they beat Vanderer again.

 Through the entire 1930s ASK was always close to the top but it couldn't win another Latvian title as Olimpija Liepāja and Rīgas FK usually came out with more points at the end of the season, that came only during German occupation of Latvia during World War II.

-In 1940 ASK together with other popular Latvian football clubs was disbanded by the Soviets but in 1941 it was reformed.
-In 1942 and 1943 it won the Latvian league, and in 1943 – the Latvian Cup.
+In 1940 ASK together with other popular Latvian football clubs was disbanded by the Soviets after the Soviet occupation of Latvia, but in 1941 it was reformed as RDKA (РДКА, 'Riga Red Army House').
+During the German occupation of Latvia during World War II, in 1942 and 1943 the club won the Latvian league under the names of RSK and ASK, and in 1943 – the Latvian Cup.
 In 1944 as the Soviet Army entered Riga the club was disbanded again, one of its star players – Aleksandrs Vanags later became popular while playing with RC Strasbourg in France.